johandh2o/network_rurality_Colombia/README.md

 ## Background project

-This project contains the methods, algorithms and visualizations employed by me and Dr. Juan Carlos Ramírez for the composition of the technical report *Territorial configuration of Colombian provinces* (original title in Spanish), published by ECLAC (Economic Commission for Latin America and the Caribbean).
+This project contains the methods, algorithms and visualizations employed by me and Dr. Juan Carlos Ramírez in the technical report *Territorial configuration of Colombian provinces* (original title in Spanish), published by ECLAC (Economic Commission for Latin America and the Caribbean).

 A first version of such document was published in 2017, and can be at ECLAC’s [digital